danieldiamond/gitlab-analytics/.gitlab/merge_request_templates/periscope.md

    * [ ] Request approval from stakeholder if applicable
    * [ ] Assign to reviewer on the data team
    * [ ] Make it clear in the issue description that this is a re-evaluation if this is not a new dashboard.
+   * [ ] If it is a dashboard re-evaluation, please add into the dashboard title "WIP".

 * Housekeeping
   - [ ] Assigned to a member of the data team